 Windows based computers should have

-or Windows 10 operating system.
+the Windows XP or Windows 7 operating system.
 It handles photos very

 well.
 Vista is not so easy.